EdTech

 Technology has both benefits and drawbacks.
 On one hand, I enjoy the old-school pencil and paper, face-to-face communication, and less screen-related interaction.
 On the other hand, there are plenty of forms of technology I enjoy, rely upon, and find extremely convenient.

 Rather than embrace every new technology trend in education, as a teacher and parent, I approach things more cautiously.
 Will it deprive teachers of any personal one-on-one time with their students?
 Will it enhance what teachers are already doing?
-And will it provide the students with a more complete grasp of the subject?
+And will it provide students with a better grasp of the subject?

 With this evaluative approach in mind, here are seven innovative educational technology examples that are making their way into the classroom setting.